 If you are a first year joint hons student studying two languages you may not take this course.
 It is available to second year joint hons language students.

-During hybrid delivery there will be two weekly sessions of 30 minutes each of contact time which will be mainly dedicated to spoken practice.
-In addition, students will be provided with other opportunities to practice their language skills by making contribution to discussion boards, recording themselves speaking in Catalan and posting on the class' Discussion Board.
-They will also be able to post their language questions to a dedicated discussion board of language queries.
+During hybrid delivery there will be two weekly sessions of 50 minutes each of contact time which will alternate online and on-campus teaching.
+In addition, students will be provided with other opportunities to practice their language skills by taking part in speaking class activities in Catalan and posting on the class' Discussion Board.

 Students will also be expected to do some group work to write collaborative text and to deliver oral presentations.